How chocolate milkshakes give you more content in less time

 Want some help with learning to think like an online publisher?

 This isn’t our first social media rodeo – we’ve all been creating content online for years.
-Bring one or all of us in as speakers and educators to help you tell your stories online and attract new visitors and guests.
+Bring one or both of us in as speakers and educators to help you learn how to tell your stories online and attract new visitors and guests.

 Have you connected with us in your favorite places?
 If you arrived here directly from a link, here’s the email signup for this newsletter.
 Say hi to Leslie and Sheila at Tourism Currents on….

-- Our LinkedIn Company Page – follow us, and let’s talk business.
+- Our LinkedIn Page – follow us, and let’s talk business.

 - Our Twitter stream – all day awesome.